dmnkvd/Archive-Transcoding-Tools/README.md

 * Develop a methodology for producing illustrated stories that are different with every user group
 * Develop and tinker with playful transcoding tools along the way

+# Outcomes
+- code-based outcomes
+- practical outcomes
+- outcomes of the use of the tool

+### Outcome Links
+> website

+# Conclusion

 ## Bibliography
 To be compiled.